 Having worked as former prosecutors, our law office profoundly understands how the criminal legal system works, and we will use our years of combined experience to build a strong, robust criminal defense on your behalf.

-Our law office has been ranked by Enterprise.com as being among the best 40 law offices in Illinois, and our criminal defense lawyers have received multiple awards for their dedication to clients.
+Enterprise.com has ranked our law office as among the best 40 law offices in Illinois, and our criminal defense lawyers have received multiple awards for their dedication to clients.

-A criminal defense attorney in Rockford, IL, has a duty to their clients to ensure their rights are protected throughout their criminal case and to try and get the best possible outcome.
+A Rockford, Illinois, attorney has a duty to their clients to ensure their rights are protected throughout their criminal case and to try and get the best possible outcome.

 When searching for the best defense lawyer for you, you should ensure that they are experienced, have the requisite qualifications, are good at communicating, can provide you with aggressive criminal defense, and are local to Illinois.